maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

       Conditional R2: 0.460
          Marginal R2: 0.339

-In this case we see that the conditional and marginal $R2$^are basically equal between the main effects and interaction models.
+In this case we see that the conditional and marginal $R^2$ are basically equal between the main effects and interaction models.
 Indicating that the model fit doesn’t improve by adding the interaction

 ``` r
 r2mlm(m0_l1, bargraph = F)